Vision and Mission

 In 2017, we began organizing work to solve the seemingly intractable problem of illicit cannabis growing on public lands.
 The CROP Project has developed into a major project with broad-based, bipartisan support, and represents the only citizen-based effort to leverage state and federal resources to clean up trespass grows in Northern California.

 Our trainings are often the first step many people take in public service.
 There are now 27 elected officials, including Supervisors, City Council members, and a member of the California State Assembly who credit these past trainings as the start of their political careers.
-The next training is planned for Mendocino County and Lake County in 2019.
+Stay tuned for our next training event to take place in 2021!

 Our Strategic Mentoring program utilizes the skills and experience of past elected officials to teach newly elected the skills and techniques of governance.
 Using the appointment process, policy initiatives, reaching out to constituencies, model ordinances and resolutions, holding town halls and government efficiency are elements covered in this program.